Bhanu8047/ShareAnimation/README.md

-# ShareAnimation
+# SharedAnimation
-Animation of the share buttons, with smooth animation of opening and closing of lid to open the box.
+Share button animation, with lid opening and closing animation with bouncy effects.
+Single click on the lid to open it and double click to close the lid after 1sec.
+Used HTML5, CSS3, JS, jQuery, SASS.
+The show is on https://bhanu8047.github.io/SharedAnimation/